Roinka01/LogicalCircuitVisualizer-/README.md

 **Known Limitations**
 1. The **LCV** project is not a verilog compiler.
 It doesn’t create any native or machine code, it doesn’t provide compilation errors or debugging capabilities.
 It assumes a valid verilog code text file as an input.
-2. If the input code is not a valid verilog program, the results are undefined and depend on the syntax errors in the file.
-Gates which are properly defined will be presented properly while gates that were incorrectly defined (in verilog terms)  might just be ignored or presented without the proper links inside the circuit (depends on the type of syntax error).
+2. If the input code is not a valid verilog program, the result is undefined and depends on the syntax errors in the file.
+Gates which are properly defined will be presented while gates that were incorrectly defined (in verilog terms) might just be ignored or presented without the proper links inside the circuit (depends on the type of the syntax error).
 On some faulty cases and if the code is not at all a verilog code, the Boolean Visualizer will ignore the code and present nothing.